LumiSpy/eBEAM2024-Tutorial/README.md

 If you already have python installed on your system and prefer not installing the bundle, we recommend creating a new environment for the tutorial and installing at least the following packages using *pip* or *conda*:

-``hyperspy, exspy, lumispy, hyperspy-gui-ipywidgets, jupyter-lab, numba``
+``hyperspy, exspy, lumispy, hyperspy-gui-ipywidgets, jupyter-lab, ipympl, numba``

 Otherwise, have a look at the full [list of packages included in the HyperSpy-bundle](https://hyperspy.org/hyperspy-bundle/index.html#included-software-and-libraries).